Winterise your bike

 However, if you change the chain regularly, you can extend the life of the transmission hugely.
 Some people will fit a new chain every three months if they’re do lots of miles.
 A new chain - and it doesn’t need to be a posh one - is a small price to pay compared to a Dura-Ace cassette, for example.

-Inspect tyres and brake pads regularly
+Inspect tyres and brake blocks regularly